dhis2/dhis2-docs-implementation/content/implementation/upgrades-planning.md

 * Developer time for updating custom apps and tools
 * Modifications to existing integrations
 * Updates to scripts and automated processes
-* External consultant fees if required
+* Fees for technical assistance if required

 **Testing resources:**